IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 10 March 2024 | 15:55
+### Check In
+ * Implemented the weapon bits.
+I also used the strategy pattern for this for the same reason as the enemies.

+### Next Steps
+ * Implement the combat/action commmands

+## 10 March 2024 | 15:19
+### Check In
+ * Implemented the enemy bits.
+I used the strategy pattern for it so that it would be easier to have several different variations of enemies.
+ * But for now, there is only one type of enemy since the focus for this milestone is getting the combat system up and running.

+### Next Steps
+ * Built out the weapons system a bit so that the combat system can be tested.
+My intention is to have the player's attack be dependent on the weapon they have.

 ## 10 March 2024 | 14:21
 ### Check In
  * Going to implement the combat system bits: Setting the commands for those actions and getting them to work with the player and command processor system